 Copy and paste the below script into your own website or blog to embed this book.

-Reacher is ordered undercoverto find out everything he can and then to vanish.
-But when he gets to Carter Crossing, Reacher meets local sheriff Elizabeth Deveraux, who has a thirst for justiceand an appetite for secrets.
-Uncertain they can trust each other, they reluctantly join forces.
-Finding unexpected layers to the case, Reacher works to uncover the truth, while others try to bury it forever.
-The conspiracy threatens to shatter his faith in his mission—and turn him into a man to be feared.
+Local sheriff Elizabeth Deveraux has a thirst for justice—and an appetite for secrets.
+Uncertain they can trust one another, Reacher and Deveraux reluctantly join forces.
+Reacher works to uncover the truth, while others try to bury it forever.
+The conspiracy threatens to shatter his faith in his mission, and turn him into a man to be feared.

 Under the Cover

 An excerpt from The Affair

 The Pentagon is the world's largest office building, six and a half million square feet, thirty thousand people, more than seventeen miles of corridors, but it was built with just three street doors, each one of them opening into a guarded pedestrian lobby.
 I chose the southeast option, the main concourse entrance, the one nearest the Metro and the bus station, because it was the busiest and the most popular with civilian workers, and I wanted plenty of civilian workers around, preferably a whole long unending stream of them, for insurance purposes, mostly against getting shot on sight.
 Arrests go bad all the time, sometimes accidentally, sometimes on purpose, so I wanted witnesses.
 I wanted independent eyeballs on me, at least at the beginning.
 I remember the date, of course.
 It was Tuesday, the eleventh of March, 1997, and it was the last day I walked into that place as a legal employee of the people who built it.